Ecosystem Functioning and Services

 - What role can the restoration of biodiversity play in counteracting biodiversity loss, whilst helping to mitigate climate change and providing new forms of social and economic livelihood?

 Possible solutions include a combined land sharing and land sparing approach to land use, focussing on both extensive land use as well as a sustainable intensification of cropping systems.
-Both biodiversity and assembly research in ecology are of key relevance to addressing such questions, since in land sharing (e.g. nature-friendly farming) we need to maintain or restore high diversity whilst ensuring adequate agricultural yield, and knowledge from biotic interaction research will be essential for improving the efficiency of intensive agriculture, as well as providing possible leverage in enabling both reasonable yields as well as biodiversity.
+Both biodiversity and assembly research in ecology are of key relevance to addressing such questions, since in land sharing (e.g. nature-friendly farming) we need to maintain or restore high diversity whilst ensuring adequate agricultural yield.
+Knowledge from biotic interaction research, as we do in our group, is essential for improving the efficiency of intensive agriculture and providing possible leverage in enabling both reasonable yields as well as biodiversity.